carbon-language/carbon-lang/llvm/docs/Statepoints.rst

 RewriteStatepointsForGC
 ^^^^^^^^^^^^^^^^^^^^^^^^

-The pass RewriteStatepointsForGC transforms a functions IR by replacing a ``gc.statepoint`` (with an optional ``gc.result``) with a full relocation sequence, including all required ``gc.relocates``.
-To function, the pass requires that the GC strategy specified for the function be able to reliably distinguish between GC references and non-GC references in IR it is given.
+The pass RewriteStatepointsForGC transforms a function's IR to lower from the abstract machine model described above to the explicit statepoint model of relocations.
+To do this, it replaces all calls or invokes of functions which might contain a safepoint poll with a ``gc.statepoint`` and associated full relocation sequence, including all required ``gc.relocates``.

+Note that by default, this pass only runs for the "statepoint-example" or "core-clr" gc strategies.
+You will need to add your custom strategy to this whitelist or use one of the predefined ones.

 As an example, given this code: